 Theft is prohibited by federal, state, and local law, and students are referred to the Lamar University Student Handbook for additional information.

-TALH recommends that parents of students obtain personal property insurance and that students not bring valuables to campus, that they lock their room at all times.
+TALH recommends that parents of students obtain personal property insurance and that students not bring valuables to campus, that they always lock their room.

 Tobacco Products